BrennanStein/procelio-translation/README.md

 ##### size
 In case it's necessary to overwrite the size of the text.
 0 = default.
 1024 max value.
 Must be positive.
-If unspecified, treated as 0
+If unspecified, treated as 0 (i.e. don't override)

 ##### bold
 Whether the field value should be bold in-game